-• On-the-job training assessment by the trainer

-- Review of CAPAs that indicate a root cause linked to inadequate training - Regular trend analysis on key indicator quality systems processes - Training evaluation forms following in-class instructor training
+- On-the-job training assessment by the trainer - Review of CAPAs that indicate a root cause linked to inadequate training - Regular trend analysis on key indicator quality systems processes

+Training evaluation forms following in-class instructor training

 For training courses that have a graded learning assessment in order for completion, a grade of at least 70% must be achieved to pass the course.
-The following table identifies the number of employees trained in 2020.
+The following table identifies the number of employees trained in 2021.

-Training # of personnel trained in 2020
+Training # of personnel trained in 2021

-Crane 15
+Crane 27

-First-Aid 9
+First-Aid 3

-Fork-lift/Pallet Truck 17
+Fork-lift/Pallet Truck 14

-Lead control 17
+Lead control 10

-WHMIS 63
+WHMIS 28

-Transportation of Dangerous Goods 13
+Transportation of Dangerous Goods 20

-Nuclear Energy Worker/Radiation Safety Nuclear Energy Worker Service Refresher 55
+Nuclear Energy Worker/Radiation Safety E 7

+Nuclear Energy Worker Service Refresher 57

-Table 2: Number of personnel trained in 2020 for each training program offered at BTL.
+Table 2: Number of personnel trained in 2021 for each training program offered at BTL.

-All personnel trained in 2020 successfully passed the end of course evaluations.
-Review of SAT-based training programs is currently underway to re-analyze training requirements, training techniques, and assess the incorporation of additional training modules.
+All personnel trained in 2021 successfully passed the end of course evaluations.
+Review of SAT-based training programs is complete, which re-analyzed training requirements, training techniques, and assessed the incorporation of additional training modules.

-2.2.2.1 Radiation Safety Training
+1.5.2.1 Radiation Safety Training

-During the reporting year, fifty-five employees successfully completed Nuclear Energy Worker radiation safety training.
+During the reporting year, fifty seven employees successfully completed Nuclear Energy Worker radiation safety training.
 This grouping includes facility personnel who required initial NEW training and refresher training, in addition to Best Theratronics' service personnel, who complete radiation safety refresher training annually.
-In 2020, no radiation related incidences occurred where the root cause was determined to be due to lack of training.
+In 2021, no radiation related incidences occurred where the root cause was determined to be due to lack of training.

-2.2.2.2 CNSC Human Performance Management Inspection
+1.5.2.2 CNSC Human Performance Management Inspection

 The CNSC conducted a remote inspection on Human Performance Management in November 2020, resulting in 4 notices of non-compliance and 3 recommendations in response to the implementation of the Systematic Approach to Training Method.
-Best Theratronics has opened CAPAs to be addressed in 2021.
+Best Theratronics opened CAPAs and implemented changes to the affected areas and policies in 2021, with the final outstanding response being completed in January, 2022.

-2.2.3 Sufficient Number of Qualified Workers
+1.5.3 Sufficient Number of Qualified Workers

 Management Review Team discussions are conducted to ensure that there are an appropriate amount of qualified personnel to continue operations in a safe manner.
 Best Theratronics has security personnel on-site at all times.
-An emergency contact list is available and tested twice annually, ensuring upper management and appropriate response personnel are reachable.
+An emergency contact list is available and tested twice per year, ensuring upper management and appropriate response personnel are reachable.

-2.3 Operating Performance
+1.6 Operating Performance